 If you look good, you feel good!
 A high level of personal grooming and hygiene standards is important to complement your uniform.
-Each employee must be mindful of his/her personal appearance while on duty.
-An employee's conservative, well-groomed appearance and clean, neat uniform will make first and lasting impressions to our customers.
+Each employee must be mindful of their personal appearance while on duty.
+An employee's business like, clean, neat, and professional appearance will make first and lasting impressions to our customers.